Who we work with:

 How can the North Assessment Centre benefit me?

-- If you are eligible, one of the most important benefits is Financial Support to help you complete your education.
-We will help you to complete the on-line application process and work with the Foundational Learning & Skills Development Office on questions or documents needed to process your application.
+- For those youth who are eligible, one of the most important benefits is Financial Support to help you complete your education.
+The North Assessment Centre will help you to complete the on-line application process and work with the Foundational Learning & Skills Development Office on questions or documents needed to process your application.

 - You will have a personal, dedicated Support Manager who will act as your advocate, will help you address any challenges you may face and will identify success strategies so you can reach your goals!

-- With today’s technology, personalized support is just a “click” away.
+- With today’s technology, personalized support from the Assessment Centre is just a “click” away.

-- Information on what’s going on in the local labour market and coaching for your employment and career goals.
+- Assessment Centre staff can provide Information on what’s going on in the local labour market and coaching for your employment and career goals.

-If you think you could benefit from the services offered through the North Assessment Centre to help you meet your education goals contact us today.
+If you think you could benefit from the services offered by the North Assessment Centre to help you meet your education goals contact us today.
 We offer virtual, phone or in-person appointments with flexible meeting times.

 Be sure to contact us as soon as you can so there are no delays in your funding!

 Yes you can.
 Financial Assistance will start the month your application is received by the Foundational Learning & Skills Development Office.

 The amount you receive will depend on your household financial need.
 The fees may cover things like school fees owing for the year you are applying (Mandatory Fees, Book Costs, Grad Fees), as well as Living Costs while attending training (rent, food, bus pass, child care).

 You will also receive confirmation from Foundational Learning after completing your on-line application.
 As well a Funding Decision Letter will be sent to you outlining the amount of financial assistance you will be receiving and the months it will be provided.

 Yes.
 Your Support Manager can provide you with options for eligible schools in your region.

 No, Foundational Learning Assistance only covers the time you are in school (September – June).

 ** There are specific criteria that are required for Summer School approval.
 Talk to a Support Manager for details.